Alyhermon/Alyhermon/README.md

 # Hello Everyone 👋

-This is me, Alina Marina Hermon Castro and current I am study Software Engineering at APEC but I am Tec.sotfware Development because I studied a technician about sotfware development at ITLA
+This is me, Alina Marina Hermon Castro and current I am study Software Engineering at APEC but I am Tec.
+Sotfware Development, I studied a technician about sotfware development at ITLA

 # I am Full stack developer